Skip to content

 Carl Pfirman is an editor from Los Angeles.
 Carl’s editorial credits include: the Emmy award-nominated HBO feature documentary A Small Act (premiered at Sundance 2010); the feature documentary film “The Georgia Holt Story” which premiered on Lifetime TV in May, 2013; the feature film The Making of an Avant-Garde, which premiered at MOMA in June, 2013; the feature documentary film Tyrus which just received funding from Women In Film; and the documentary Limited Partnership about a bi-national gay couple’s 40-year battle with the INS/ICE to stay together in the United States (premiered at the 2014 Los Angeles Independent Film Festival).
 Limited Partnership was one of the very few films selected for ITVS funding and will air in 2015 on PBS’s Independent Lens Series.
 Carl’s UCLA graduate thesis film won a Student Academy Award.
 As a writer, his screenplay “Sugar Land” was a Quarterfinalist for the Nicholls Screenwriting Fellowship and selected for the Outfest Screenwriting Lab.
 His commercial work has been honored with a CLIO award and a GOLD PENCIL from the New York One Show.

-JOHANNA SAPOZNIK, Graphic Artist & Web Designer
+JOY SAPOZNIK, Graphic Artist & Web Designer

 Work